 Ballasting / deballasting guideline for bulk carriers

-In 1993 IMO adopted Resolution A.774 (18) Guidelines for Preventing the Introduction of Unwanted Aquatic Organisms and Pathogens from Ships’ Ballast Water and Sediment Discharges”.
+In 1993 IMO adopted Resolution A.774 (18) Guidelines for Preventing the Introduction of Unwanted Aquatic Organisms and Pathogens from Ships Ballast Water and Sediment Discharges.
 Masters are to ensure compliance with them.

 Ballast operations must always be carried out within the capabilities of the vessel and its systems.

 The Chief Officer is designated to carry out these procedures and maintain all records as required.
 The Master is to ensure the Chief Officer is familiar with the requirements of this section including IMO Guidelines.
 The Master must also ensure that all the crew members are given the instruction and are aware of the need for ballast water control procedures and the procedures being adopted on board.

 Ballast operations are always to be planned in advance by the Chief Officer and entered in the Cargo Loading and Discharge Plan.
 The plan is to be approved by the Master prior to commencing the operation.

 Each vessel must produce a standard plan for a complete change of ballast.